 You can also submit purchases for business use if they have GST applied and receive credits.
 When it’s time to file your taxes, you can use the GST credits to offset any GST owed to the ATO.
 If done properly, you should end up paying very little of the 10% at the end of the year.

 A positive customer impression

-- As soon as a customer receives an invoice or quote without GST on it they will know that your turnover is less than $75,000.
-This may lead them to question the experience of the business they are dealing with, how long they have been around and whether or not they are there for the long term.
+As soon as a customer receives an invoice or quote without GST, they will know that your turnover is less than $75,000.
+This may lead them to question the experience of the business they are dealing with, how long your business has been around, and whether or not you’ll be there for the long term.
 It gives the impression of a little fish in a big sea.